The Discover Tenkara Karasu 360 and 400 were designed by Paul Gaskell

 produce what they felt was the best tenkara rod in the world.
 To make

 sure it was produced to the highest standard, they are having it made in

 Japan.
-They've had experience with Chinese manufacture and knew it
+They've had experience with Chinese manufacture and were sure it

 would not give them the quality and consistency they wanted.

 People obviously have different opinions and have different tastes - otherwise, there would only be one flavor of ice cream!
 Different rods, even different premium rods, are quite different.
-The Tenryu rods are also quite expensive, and are absolutely wonderful rods, but they are very, very different from the Karasu.
+The Tenryu rods, for example, are also quite expensive and are absolutely wonderful rods, but they are very, very different from the Karasu.
 The Karasu reflects what Paul and John decided they wanted in a tenkara rod.